-Silence and a sympathetic look as if someone has passed away.
+Silence and a sympathetic look.

-“Oh!
-So what made you decide that?
+‘So what made you decide that?
 Family?
-Kids?”
+Children?’

 - From that moment – and I suspect this is true of all emigrants – we have a deep-rooted feeling that stays with us.
-Let’s call it emigrants’ ache.
+Call it Emigrants’ Ache.
 I have yet to figure out the cause.
 Guilt?
 Homesickness?
 Lost sense of belonging?
 Maybe a combination of all three.
-Once we embrace our new life, we suppress the ache and push on.
-It’s easier when the sun shines.
-It ebbs and flows but never disappears.
+Once we embrace our new life, we suppress it and push on, which is much easier when the sun shines.
+The Ache ebbs and flows but never disappears.

-Anne-Marie’s father Oliver falls sick.
+- 2012: Anne-Marie’s father Oliver falls sick.
 We think he will recover.
-I suggest London to be closer to family and as an adventure.
-We don’t pursue it.
-Our children begin to correct our diction.
-They are Australian.
+I suggest London be closer to family and something different, but we procrastinate and never pursue it.

 Looking at the options

-Early 2015: We discuss returning fairly seriously.
-We have flights booked for a holiday in Dublin mid-2015.
-I am doing what I do best: looking at the options, analysing the pros and cons.
+- Early 2015: We start to consider returning seriously.
+We have flights booked for a holiday in Dublin in mid-2015.
+I am doing what I do best – looking at options and analysing the pros and cons.
 Sell up and go?
-Sell up and use the holiday to investigate?
+Sell up and use the holiday to research?
 I chat with a friend.
 He advises us to sit on it for a few months.
-“The decision will make itself,” he says.
+The decision will make itself.

 - If we stay, will we regret it in later life?
 A resounding yes.
-The ache had not left us over 16 years and I don’t believe it would have.
+The Ache had not left us in 16 years.
+Why do we think it would disappear after another 16?

-Decisions of my heart
+Decisions of the heart